About Us What's New and Next

 Digitial platforms

 Looking ahead, we are excited to share our plans for future upgrades and functionality to the Air Photo Finder.
-Soon, we will introduce subscriptions which allow for viewing higher resolution imagery, and user accounts which will enhance your ability to access and interact with our collections.
+These will include subscriptions which allow for viewing higher resolution imagery, and user accounts which will enhance your ability to access and interact with our collections.
 These new features will provide a more personalised and efficient experience, making it easier for you to find the images you need.

 Facilitating Research